Representations of \'etale groupoids on $L^p$-spaces: Banach representations of étale groupoids

-If one starts with a representation $T$ of a groupoid on a Borel Banach bundle, one may take its integrated form, and then its amplification to matrices over $C_c(G)$, as in the definition above.
-The resulting representation $\pi_T^{(n)}$ is the integrated form of a representation of an amplified groupoid, which we proceed to describe.
+If one starts with a representation $T$ of a groupoid on a Borel Banach bundle, one may take its integrated form, and then its amplification to matrices over $C_{c}(G)$, as in the definition above.
+The resulting representation $\pi _{T}^{(n)}$ is the integrated form of a representation of an amplified groupoid, which we proceed to describe.
+Given $n\geq 1$, denote by $G_{n}$ the groupoid $n\times G\times n$ endowed with the product topology, with set of objects $G^{0}\times n$, and operations defined by